fakecoinbase/simplensolidslashD9ZB93LES8/tests/README.md

-## Configuration
+## Test Configuration

-Bellow are the steps required to setup and reproduce the environment for this submission.
+Here we provide the steps required to setup and reproduce the environment for this submission.

 The whole setup can be skiped by using the provided docker configuration

     $ docker/start.sh

-However we do replicate the steps in this document in case docker is not suitable.
+However we do replicate the steps in this document in case docker use is not suitable.

 Note that for all examples we assume Ubuntu 18.04 is the underlying platform.
 Use the following command to get a Ubuntu 18.04 docker running in the project folder:

     $ docker run -it -v $PWD/:/home/eosio/ -w /home/eosio/ ubuntu:18.04

+## Cloning the repository

+Perform a deep clone of the repository and its submodules:

+    $ git clone --recursive git@github.com:simplensolid/eosio-challenge-D9ZB93LES8.git

-### Setting up the EOSIO environment
+## Setting up the EOSIO environment

 There are the steps to get the EOSIO blockchain and environment running.

 We have modified two parameters from the default configuration.
-Both max-transaction-time and max_transaction_cpu_usage were increased by a factor of 10.
+Both `max-transaction-time` and `max_transaction_cpu_usage` were increased by a factor of 10x.
 Since we are running a interpreter 10x seems a reasonable measure for the performance penalty.

     $ apt-get update
     $ apt-get install -y libcurl3-gnutls libtinfo5 libusb-1.0-0 wget